-I get asked this question a lot, “Where do I start?
+I get asked this question a lot, "Where do I start?
 There's so much to learn!
-What should I buy first?”
+What should I buy first?"
 Those can be difficult questions to answer!
-Over a period of three years I have learned so much and changed so much that I sometimes don't know where to start, myself!
+Over a period of three years, I have learned so much and changed so much that I sometimes don't know where to start myself!
 I decided that it was time for me to give you a definitive guide on where to start for yourselves.
-Because some like to start with cleaning products or essential oils, while others prefer to make their own beauty products and cosmetics, I decided to make you SEVERAL shopping lists, that way no matter where you choose to start changing in your life, you have a shopping list to do it with!
+Because some like to start with cleaning products or essential oils, while others prefer to make their own beauty products and cosmetics, I decided to make

 Start with your diet and go from there

 The absolute hardest part of this journey to a healthier and hippier lifestyle is learning to change your eating habits.
 To this day I am still fighting this one, which is why I say to start here because you will forever be learning new things and making adjustments to your diet.
 Not to mention having to fight yourself over foods and drinks that you absolutely LOVE even though you KNOW just how bad they are for you.
 I am not here to tell you to eat vegan, vegetarian, paleo, or any of the other hardcore subsections of the eating crowd.
 Those are all your own choices to make.
 The most important thing I can tell you about changing your diet, no matter which type of diet you decide to choose (because they all can be healthy or unhealthy depending on how you do it!):